sat-utils/sat-api/README.md

 # sat-api

-This API uses Elastic Search as its engine and uses on AWS's Lambda and APIGateway to update and serve the data.
-A live API of the master branch is deployed to https://api.developmentseed.org/satellites.
+v1.0: This API uses Elastic Search as its engine and uses on AWS's Lambda and APIGateway to update and serve the data.
+A live API of the master branch is deployed to https://sat-api.developmentseed.org

+v0.3.0 (sat-api legacy): A sat-api legacy version can be found on the [legacy branch ](https://github.com/sat-utils/sat-api/tree/legacy) and is deployed at https://api.developmentseed.org/satellites.

 Documentation is available at http://docs.sat-utils.org/ and can be contributed to [here](https://github.com/sat-utils/sat-api-express/).